kasdf9001/wyper/README.md

 PHP 5.4 or better
 MySQL / MariaDB
 Composer
+Some kind of web server

 Why this?
 This is something I know how to use at this moment.

 # Installation

+php composer.phar create-project yiisoft/yii2-app-basic basic 2.0.8
+git clone this on top of that